List of Mighty Morphin Power Rangers characters: Aisha Campbell

 Aisha Campbell is the second Yellow Ranger and the Yellow Ninja Ranger, succeeding Trini Kwan.

 When she became the Yellow Ranger, she gained control of the Griffin Thunderzord and later controlled the Bear Ninjazord and the bear-headed Yellow Shogunzord.
 Aisha was going to remain normal size in a potential three-part episode "Zordon, I Shrunk the Rangers" and be sent back to the Command Center.
 She was supposed to do battle with Scorpina whom the latter has a bitter grudge against and holds her off as Alpha 5 tries to grow the other Rangers held captive by Goldar.

 She was portrayed by Karan Ashley.

 Katherine "Kat" Hillard

-Katherine "Kat" Hillard is the new Pink Ranger and the new Pink Ninja Ranger, succeeding Kimberly Hart.
+Katherine "Kat" Hillard is the second Pink Ranger and the second Pink Ninja Ranger, succeeding Kimberly Hart.